neftyIT/mcbot/README.md

 1. After setting up the MC Exporter, be sure to add the port 9150 to your firewall rules.

-2. Access https://localhost:9150/metrics to ensure you metrics from the MC Exporter.
+2. Access https://localhost:9150/metrics to ensure you can see metrics from the MC Exporter.

+#### 4. Setting up the Discord McBot

+1. Copy the invite link and add the bot to your Discord server.

+2. Create a channel on Discord and copy the channel ID.

+3. Go to the bot.env and enter fill out the variables:

+    e.g

+    bot-token=thisis4examplew1lln0tw0rk
+    server-address=192.168.230.67:25565
+    start-script=home/*user*/mcbot/rconstart.sh
+    server-ip=192.168.230.67
+    server-op=Himothy
+    chat-channel-id=1328407534503067688
+    #enable-rcon & rcon.port should stay the same unless you like customizing
+    enable-rcon=true
+    rcon.password=wh@t1s@p@ssw0rd
+    rcon.port=25575

+4. After entering you environmental variables, start the bot using 'python3 bot.py'.

+5. You should see the bot online in discord and you should be able to use commmands.

+6. Ensure that you have the setting 'enable-rcon=**true**' in the server.properties of your Minecraft world as the default is set to **false**

+#### Notes for the bot

+Currently when you use the command '/start' this will start the server but if you stop the bot, the Minecraft world itself will stop as well.
+This is something I need to work on with the bot.py code.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.